Information on The Comic Art Workshop and Seminars

 Mr. Jones has worked in all fields of media from TV, magazines, internet, mobile and now the movie industry and is always working on exciting projects through his company Encode Entertainment L.L.C.

-Since 2002, Arvell also serves as Adjunct Faculty for the College For Creative Studies in the illustration department.
+Since 2002, he has also served as Adjunct Faculty for the College For Creative Studies in the illustration department.
 He has taught courses for the degree program such as; Web Development for Illustrators, Traditional Comics Creation, Sequential Illustration, Constructive Figure Drawing, Concept Illustration and more.

-Arvell functions in the CAW as the storytelling layout artist, as well as all levels of production.
+Arvell functions in the CAW as the storytelling layout artist, as well as all levels of production, business and marketing.

-Recently Mr. Jones has been involved with creating poster art for Marvel Studios Black Panther movie.
+Recently Mr. Jones has been involved with creating poster art for Marvel Studios Black Panther movie and is also featured in several mainstream magazines, newspapers and TV show interviews both locally and nationally discussing his career and the history of comics.

 Keith Pollard (born January 20, 1950) is an American comic book artist.
 Originally from the Detroit area, Pollard is best known for his simultaneous work on the Marvel Comics titles Fantastic Four, Thor, and The Amazing Spider-Man in the late 1970s-early 1980s.